cloudberrydb/postgis/README.md

 make USE_PGXS=1 clean all install
 ```

-Here USE_PGXS will specify the correct install path to gpdb.
+Here USE_PGXS will specify the correct install path to CloudberryDB.

 Note that if psql is in path, there is no need to use --with-pgconfig flag.